melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 defined as 2-year averages to reduce the effects of interannual variability in catch on interpolated estimates.

 The MRFSS did not collect data on the size composition of discarded fish, although recent CRFS sampling shows that the mean size of discarded fish is smaller than retained catch.
 Since catch type “B1” is an angler-reported mixture of dead discards and landed fish which were unavailable to the sampler, the true size composition of B1 fish is unknown.
 To determine the effect of alternative assumptions about the size composition of discarded fish, the STAT separated B1 fish into a separate fleet in the model.
-This allowed us to apply size composition data from the more recent CRFS survey, and compare the result to a model that assumes B1 catch has the same size composition as the examined catch.
+This allowed us to apply discard size composition data from the more recent CRFS survey, and compare the result to a model that assumes B1 catch has the same size composition as the examined catch.
 Results are described in the model sensitivity section.
 Since the ratio of B1 catch to total catch (A+B1) was highly variable among years, an average B1/(A+B1) ratio was estimated for each subregion and boat mode.
-These average discard ratios were applied to the annual estimates of total catch to estimate annual discarded catch.
+These average discard ratios were applied to the annual estimates of total catch to estimate annual discarded catch prior to 2005.

 MRFSS estimates of catch and discard (1000s of fish) after adjustment for